|Building:||Dunton Tower, Room 904|

-Nicolas Papadopoulos (MBA Washington State, Ph.D.
-Athens) is Chancellor’s Professor of Marketing and International Business at the Sprott School of Business of Carleton University in Ottawa, Canada.
-He has served at various times as director of the school, teaching area coordinator for international business, and associate dean (research), and he has been director of the International Business Study Group, a Sprott School research unit, since its inception in 1984.
+Nicolas Papadopoulos is Distinguished Research Professor of Marketing and International Business at the Sprott School of Business of Carleton University in Ottawa, Canada.
+He has served as director of the school, teaching area coordinator for international business, associate dean (research), director of the International Business Study Group 1984-2019, and Chancellor’s Professor 2008-2020.

 He is recognized worldwide as a leading researcher in the areas of international market selection, place images, and nation branding.
 His research and professional interests span various areas of marketing and business strategy, particularly in the international context (including expansion decisions, global positioning, country image effects on buyer behaviour, role of trade blocs and free-trade zones, East-West business, and Canada-EU relations); brand marketing and new product development; social and not-for-profit marketing applications; management education; and macro-marketing (including marketing ethics and corporate social responsibility).